kevgo/run-that-app/README.md

 without the need to install them first.

 Run-that-app does this in the most minimalistic, non-invasive way possible.
-No magic, no environment changes, no environment variables to set, no application shims or stubs, no shell integrations or other shell trickery, no dependencies, no application repository.
+No magic, no environment or configuration changes, no environment variables to set, no application shims or stubs, no shell integrations or other shell trickery, no dependencies, no application repository.
+All you do is call a single stand-alone binary.
 Applications download in 1-2 seconds, without _sudo_, and store very little (just the executables) on your hard drive.

 ### quickstart